israfiel-a/stt/Background/Divinity.md

 - Position: All things have a where and a what.
 - Growth: The power can grow and change.
 - Preservation: The power seeks to preserve that which it sees as important.
+- Order: The power likes order and organization.
 - Peace: The power seeks to, at the end of it all, be peaceful.
 - Freedom: The power seeks freedom from boundaries it sees as unjust.
 - Ambition: The power seeks to attain its goals.